fox

 Redirect(code int, url string) error

-// Clone returns a copy of the Context that is safe to use after the HandlerFunc returns.
+// Clone returns a copy of the [Context] that is safe to use after the [HandlerFunc] returns.

 Clone() Context

-// http.Request with the provided ones.
-The method is designed for zero allocation during the
+// with the provided ones.
+The method is designed for zero allocation during the copy process.
+The returned

-// copy process.
-The returned ContextCloser must be closed once no longer needed.
+// [ContextCloser] must be closed once no longer needed.
+This functionality is particularly beneficial for

-// their custom ResponseWriter while preserving the state of the original Context.
+// middlewares that need to wrap their custom [ResponseWriter] while preserving the state of the original [Context].

 CloneWith(w ResponseWriter, r *http.Request) ContextCloser

-// Fox returns the Router instance.
+// Fox returns the [Router] instance.

 Fox() *Router